blutack/Valetudo/docs/_pages/installation/roborock.md

 * Are you sure that you're running an OTA-rootable firmware?
 If not, try doing a full factory reset
 * Distance between WiFi devices is to big.
 Try putting the robo near your PC.
 * Battery is lower than 20%.
 Please Charge.
 Place the Vacuum in the dock.
+* Your WiFi password has the character ";" in it, you have an S5 and it is running at least firmware 002034 and Valetudo 2023.05.0 (so the UI won't let you connect)?
+Override the check at your own risk by doing `valetudo-helper-miio raw-command <robot connection options> miIO.config_router '{"ssid": "MySSID", "passwd": "my;pass", "uid": 1337, "cc": "de", "country_domain": "de", "config_type": "app"}'`

 ## Vinda <a id="vinda"></a>